06 December 2012

 Track highlights: 1.
 "Siggimund Blue" - 2.
 "Daughter of Sad" - 3.
 "Girl of 1000 Tears" - 4.
 "Carry Me Into the Sun" - 5.
 "Midnight Train to Summer" (live) - 6.
 "Desdemona" (4 / 5)

-5th studio album Sort Sol (third after renaming from Sods) released 4 years following Everything That Rises... and also reveals a rather bold change of style - just like the band has proved to develop from album to album over the years.
-The members list remains the same but the musical style has become more mainstream with focus on more traditional hard rock compositions and pop / rock chorus-lines.
+5th studio album Sort Sol (third after renaming from Sods) released 4 years following Everything That Rises... and also reveals a rather bold change of style - just like the band has proved to develop new stylistic outputs from one album to next over the years - like a certified ingredient.
+The members list remains the same but the musical style has become more mainstream rock-oriented with focus on more traditional hard rock compositions and pop / rock chorus-lines.
 All tracks are credited all members of the band, although, the majority are written and composed by bassist Knud Odde.
-The album length is on the short side with a total running time at just over 30 mins.
+The album length is on the shorter side with a total running time at just over 30 mins.

-Three tracks from the album became national radio stables that year: "Siggimund Blue", "Carry Me Into the Sun", and "Midnight Train to Summer".
-The first is great but I actually find that "Desdemona" is the best song on a truly fine album that I easily find their so far best.
-The first six tracks alone are truly great, and I would not have hesitated in handing it a 4 stars review if it wasn't for the last three compositions, which seems like mere fillers.
+Three tracks from the album became national radio stables that year: "Siggimund Blue", "Carry Me Into the Sun", and "Midnight Train to Summer" - all of which will occasionally still be played on national radio stations.
+The first is absolutely great but I actually find that "Desdemona" is the best song on a truly fine album that I easily find their so far best.
+The first six tracks alone are truly great, and I would not have hesitated in handing it a 4 stars review if it wasn't for the last three compositions, which seems like mere fillers and given the short running time, there's not enough space for three fillers.